1970s: Music

 A major event in music in the early 1970s was the deaths of popular rock stars Jimi Hendrix, Janis Joplin, and Jim Morrison, all at the age of 27.
 Two of popular music's most successful artists from other eras died within eight weeks of each other in 1977.
 Elvis Presley, the best-selling singer of all time, died on August 16, 1977.
 Presley's funeral was held at Graceland, on Thursday, August 18, 1977.
 Bing Crosby, who sold about 50 million records, died on October 14, 1977.
-His single, White Christmas, remains as the best selling single of all time, confirmed by the Guinness Records.
+His single, White Christmas, remains the best-selling single of all time, confirmed by the Guinness Records.

 In addition to the deaths in the 1970s, breakups of bands and duos; such as the Beatles, Simon and Garfunkel, Creedence Clearwater Revival, the Everly Brothers, and others; occurred over the course of the decade.

 Statistically, Led Zeppelin and Elton John were the most successful musical acts of the 1970s, both having sold more than 300 million records since 1969.

+During the 1970s, Japan had the second largest music market in the world.
+Popular music included kayōkyoku, idols, new music, rock and enka.
+Musical artists and bands included Momoe Yamaguchi, Saori Minami, the Candies, Pink Lady, Hiromi Go, Hideki Saijo, Yuming, Saki Kubota, Judy Ongg and Sachiko Kobayashi.

+Argentine rock became the most popular musical genre in Argentina among youngsters, and became famous throughout Latin America.
+Legendary Argentine rockstar Charly García formed his first band, Sui Generis (Folk Rock), which released Argentine rock staples such as Rasguña las piedras (Scratch the Stones) and Canción para mi muerte (Song for My Death).
+In 1978, Charly García formed the first Latin American supergroup Serú Girán (Progressive Rock), which released some of the greatest rock anthems in Latin America, such as Eiti Leda and Seminare.

+Luis Alberto Spinetta achieved national acclaim with Almendra, perhaps the first successful progressive rock band in Latin America, their greatest hit was Muchacha (Ojos de papel).
+Later in 1973, Pescado Rabioso (Spinetta's second band) launched Artaud, for many the magnus opus of Argentine rock.

+Other relevant Argentine musicians and bands of the 1970s are Vox Dei, Pappo, Patricio Rey y sus Redonditos de Ricota.